hector4213/Memoir/README.md

 #### Entries

 Entries are a unique feature that users can post to stories.
 An entry can have one of four formats.
 Plain text.
 Audio in the form of a SoundCloud embed link, video in the form of a Youtube link either directly copied from your browser, or from a share link.
-Entries should somewhat pertain to the User is it posted to.
-For example, you could post an image of a dancing chicken to remind your friend he is not so good at doing the dougie.

-Posting an entry also has the feature of adding tags!
-You can make your entries more memorable with adding tags to your entries.
-With tags in your entries, other users are able to find similar entries with Memoirs search functionality.

-Entries are displayed in a chronological order.
-From earliest to latest entry date.
+Entries are displayed in a chronological order, in a timeline From earliest to latest entry date.

 ![Timeline](./client/README_images/timeline.png)